hgn/net-applet-shuffler/README.md

 Configure static routes and add static ARP entries.
 Static arp entries are required to reduce measurement noise.
 Also, enable ip forward on the router.

+Notes:
-Note: These changes will be lost on a restart.
+- These changes will be lost on a restart
+- The test networks are expected to use a /24 net-mask
+- The direct network is expected to us a /16 net-mask

 ```
 [on alpha]